troglobyte-coder/folio_solutions/README.md

 ## overview

-The learning module is a tool to help you learn with a hands-on approach to coding, in this case, it's written in `X`, it also includes notes throughout the project to give further information.
+The hacker folio module is a way to help you see what I've solved for yourself, in this case, it's written in `X`, it also includes notes throughout the project to give further information.

-If you wanna learn some other language or add more languages to your list then look around for a learning module with the programming language you wish to learn.
+If you wanna see solutions in some other language
+I've used then look around.

 ## contact

-If you want to contact me and have a few questions regarding the topic of programming you can write me a letter, my Gmail is <michaelbrockus@gmail.com>.
+If you want to contact me and have a few questions regarding the solutions in the programming you can write me a letter, my Gmail is <michaelbrockus@gmail.com>.

 You may find that I have some social media platforms